New shoe store replacing Payless in Parklane Shopping Center in south Wichita

 Shoe Show will sell men’s, women’s and kids’ shoes.

-Name brands include Sketchers, Timberland, Tommy Hilfiger, Nike, Adidas, Converse and Vans.
+Name brands include Skechers, Timberland, Tommy Hilfiger, Nike, Adidas, Converse and Vans.
 Shoe Show also offers their own brands.

 “Our Shoe Show brands give our customers a popular-priced option,” O’Donnell said.
 “It’s very affordable for growing families — people with young children that want the quality but they don’t want to spend an arm and a leg on a nicer leather premium-type of shoe.”